zacanger/koa-simple-static/README.md

 ## Contributing

 * Issues and PRs are welcome!
 Please keep in mind that this is feature complete.
-* This project uses Flow.
-It will be easiest if your editor is configured to work with `eslint` and `flow`.
+* This project uses TypeScript.
+It will be easiest if your editor is configured to work with `eslint` and `tsc`.
 * Please run tests!
 * If you're changing or adding functionality, please _add_ tests!